-There will be an advisor appointed by the Vice President for Student Development to oversee the general production of the annual serving as sponsor to the annual editor and staff.
+A. The Vice President for Student Development will oversee the general production of the annual serving as sponsor to the annual editor and staff.
 The sponsor in that she/he represents the President's Cabinet and faculty, has the power to approve or disapprove the copy, photos and representation of the President's Cabinet, faculty and staff before it is submitted to the publisher.
 She/he has oversight in all aspects of the annual production except those that may come under the business advisor, as stated below.
-She/he will initiate continuous communication with the editor, staff and the Vice President for Student Development.